Symbols from Bi-Projections: Touching configurations and emergence of integral singularities

 We can apply the above logic to the case of quadric singularity.
-As mentioned before, the touching configurations signal the potential logarithmic branch point of the integral, and on the real slice in this case, these correspond to either a $0$-face or a $1$-face being embedded in $Q$.
+As mentioned before, the touching configurations signal the potential logarithmic branch point of the integral.
+On the real slice, these correspond to either a $0$-face or a $1$-face being embedded in $Q$ in this case.
 To study the discontinuities, we deform $Q$ slightly away from such configurations.
 It is then easy to observe that the discontinuities can be classified into three types according to the shape of the longitudinal part of the discontinuity contours.
 These are illustrated in Figure \ref{fig:DiscontinuityContourShape}, where we use an integral in $\mathbb{CP}^3$ as an example.